 - kitchen paper towels and soiled paper

-Use boxboard or one sheet of paper to wrap wet food waste.
+Use boxboard or one sheet of newspaper to wrap wet food waste.

 Not for the green cart